Adventure-Based Therapy Program

 Experiential Adventure Therapy

-Ongoing research continues to demonstrate the healing qualities of being in a natural environment.
-These encounters with natural settings like the beach, the woods, a park, including interactions with the sights and sounds and the touch of animals are soothing to the psychological state of people who suffer from co-existing disorders.
-At Rock Recovery Center, we utilize experiential adventure therapy to help our clients learn about themselves and the world around them.
+Ongoing research shows the healing qualities of being in a natural environment, like the beach, the woods, a park, and more.
+Even something as simple as caring for animals can be soothing for people who suffer from certain disorders.
+At Rock Recovery Center, we utilize experiential adventure therapy to help you learn about yourself, and the world around you.

 As with our other therapeutic modalities, experiential adventure therapy provides clients with the opportunity to process new concepts about living in sobriety as well as develop a vocabulary for and builds a new physical memory of pleasure through activities that are healthy.